Latest News

 Eight sources confirmed that the U.S. Military is in full control of the American transfer operations, including the private security contractor involved with the transfers.

 According to satellite imagery and one source, tankers are required to sail to a rendezvous point before reaching the strait.
-Then, they must stagger their departures to be?around 3,000-4,000 meters apart.
+They then stagger their departures to be around 3,000-4,000 meters apart.
 Four sources claim that their transponders and lights have been dimmed.

-The oil transfer begins when the tankers pass through the strait just outside the zone Iran has designated as its own.
-The oil transfer takes between 24 to 40 hours.
+The oil transfer begins when the tankers pass through the Strait just beyond the zone Iran has designated as its own.
+Many of the ships are Very Large Crude Carriers (VLCCs).
+The oil transfers take anywhere between 24 to 40 hours.
 The VLCCs are then loaded and sail through the Strait.

 This ship-to ship operation is possible because a few shippers are willing to navigate their vessels through this strait in order to deliver oil to waiting tankers despite the Iranian ban.